SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Functions.rst

 A :newTerm:`variadic parameter` accepts zero or more values of a specified type.
 You use a variadic parameter to specify that the parameter can be passed a varying number of input values when the function is called.
-Variadic parameters are written by inserting three period characters (``...``) after the parameter's type name.
+You write variadic parameters by inserting three period characters (``...``) after the parameter's type name.

 The values passed to a variadic parameter are made available within the function's body as an array of the appropriate type.
-For example, a variadic parameter with a name of ``numbers`` and a type of ``Double...`` will be made available within the function's body as a constant array called ``numbers`` of type ``Double[]``.
+For example, a variadic parameter with a name of ``numbers`` and a type of ``Double...`` is made available within the function's body as a constant array called ``numbers`` of type ``Double[]``.

 The example below calculates the :newTerm:`arithmetic mean`